1850 words, 7 minutes.

 Imagine vulnerabilities are sprayed randomly across this diagram.
 Some more serious than others.
 What if we were only exposed to those vulnerabilities within the smallest circle?
 How might that transform our security outcome?
 Such a uniform distribution of vulnerability is simplistic, but it would be surprising if there were only a weak correlation of circle size to vulnerabilities contained therein.

-Because of the way in which software is built today there may be code included that will never and can never be executed by a legitimate user.
+Because of how software is built today, there may be code included that will never and can never be executed by a legitimate user.
 Code which doesn’t even provide a working feature.
 Not all such code can be optimised away by the compiler.
 It’s part of the dubious inheritance you get with cut/paste software construction.
 The 80-20 may become 85-15 or 90-10 when the binary meets the road.

 Just Not This Time